felixbrucker/mutx/doc/init.md

 Copy mutxd.init to /etc/init.d/mutxd.
 Test by running "service mutxd start".

-Using this script, you can adjust the path and flags to the mutxd program by setting the RUPAYAD and FLAGS environment variables in the file /etc/sysconfig/mutxd.
+Using this script, you can adjust the path and flags to the mutxd program by setting the MUTXD and FLAGS environment variables in the file /etc/sysconfig/mutxd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn